Real Estate News

 Home prices in Miami-Dade have soared in recent years, and they’re continuing to rise.
 The median single-family home price in 2011 was $172,700.
 Even in the last year, the median single-family home price rose by more than 10%.

-“We’re very excited to be bringing 349 homes into a market that where it’s badly needed,” said Partrich.
+“We’re very excited to be bringing 349 homes into a market that where it’s badly needed,” Partrich said.
 RHP Properties owns manufactured housing communities in 31 states.
 This is RHP’s first community in Miami-Dade.

 Manufactured housing exist all over Florida, but Partrich said this is the first new manufactured housing project in Miami-Dade in decades.

 The first group of houses at Cottage Grove is expected to be completed and move-in ready late this summer, Partrich said.
-Each house will have four bedrooms and be around 1,600 square feet.
+Each house will be around 1,600 square feet.
 The gated community will also have a swimming pool and clubhouse.
-Partrich added that these homes, which meet a set of standards from the Department of Housing and Urban Development, are able to withstand hurricane-force winds.
+There is no homeowner’s association fee, but residents will pay for their own utilities, Partrich said.

 Partrich said there’s been “tremendous” interest from potential buyers, and they’re already accepting deposits on houses at Cottage Grove.
 He expects most residents will be working families with jobs across the county.